 Occlusal disease is usually the cause of a cycle of deterioration and decay that can include jaw and neck pain; excessive wear, pain, and fracturing of the teeth; headaches, gum issues, and sleep apnea, to name a few.

 Dr. Gravino provides expert treatment that will stop the disease in its tracks and begins to build a solid foundation for a lifetime of dental health.

-The Importance of Hygiene Visits
+The Importance of Dental Wellness Visits

 We strongly believe that having your teeth thoroughly cleaned by a professional hygienist, on a schedule that is determined based on your needs, not an insurance company, is so very important, and here’s why.